-Meet school board member and candidate Eric Robinson
+Meet School Board member and candidate Eric Robinson

 Robinson has a bachelor’s of science degree in finance from the University of Florida and a master’s of business administration degree from Florida International University.

-The Sun spoke with Robinson about why he is running for re-election, his hopes for the district, and how the school board can repair its relationship among its members and the community.
+The Gondolier spoke with Robinson about why he is running for re-election, his hopes for the district, and how the School Board can repair its relationship among its members and the community.

 You have expressed financial support for candidate Karen Rose during her first campaign, can you explain that relationship?